You need time to pay

 Freezing of interest

-HM Revenue and Customs cannot agree to “freeze” interest on the tax, so as to help you to clear the debt.
-HMRC is obliged by law to charge interest.
+HM Revenue and Customs are obliged by law to charge interest and cannot agree to “freeze” interest on the tax, so as to help you to clear the debt.

 - Debt Management and Banking department of HMRC